mangelsnc/undisclosed/README.md

 With `undisclosed` you can set and store your credentials encrypted, and dump it in plain whenever you want.

 ## init
-Execute `secrets init` to create a default config file template and the folder to store the keys.
+Execute `undisclosed init` to create a default config file template and the folder to store the keys.

 ## generate-keypair
 With `undisclosed generate-keypair` you will generate your keypair.
 It will be used to encrypt all your data.